 Business or Commercial Ventures On Campus.
-Permission for any business or commercial ventures on campus or within the Seminary housing area (including babysitting services) must be requested in writing from the Vice President of Administration.
+Commercial activity on campus, including utilizing campus housing for business or commercial purposes, is strictly prohibited.
+Any exception to this prohibition must be approved in writing by the Office of Campus Housing.
 Off-campus businesses are not allowed to solicit on campus without written permission from the Admissions Office.